adamsilver/fdpb/03-book-a-flight.md

 #### The Enhanced Mark-up

-The first thing the `DatePicker()` constructor will do is change the mark-up so that it includes the date picker controls.
-Namely the toggle button and calendar widget which is hidden to begin with.
+After the date picker has been initialised, the mark-up will have been changed to include the date picker controls: toggle button, next and previous month buttons and the calendar grid.

 ```HTML
 <div class="field">